beckym223/manual_work/E6_long_edited.md

-equal to or greater than late-twentieth-century levels during the eighteenth and early nine- teenth centuries, although some of that energy 'Between circa 1775 and 1995 weight in England in- creased by about 40 percent, while weight in France in- creased by about 60 percent (cf., Fogel and Roderick Floud, 1999).
-2 Even the English peerage, with all its wealth, had a diet during the sixteenth and seventeenth centuries that was deleterious to health.
-Although abundant in calories and proteins, aristocratic diets were deficient in some nu- trients and included large quantities of toxic substances, especially alcoholic beverages and salt (Fogel, 1986).
+equal to or greater than late-twentieth-century levels during the eighteenth and early nine- teenth centuries, although some of that energy
-3 Procedure for construction of Table 1 are described in Fogel and Floud, 1999.

 ### ---Economics-1999-0-05.txt---